mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 As you might expect `+layout.ts` should run before `+page.ts` and `+layout.svelte` should be mounted before `+page.svelte`.

-If you're curious this is an approximation of how it works.
+If you're curious this is an approximation of how a layout and components work in SvelteKit.

 ```html:example.html showLineNumbers
 <Layout {data}>